stoneyrh/gSOAP/gsoap/samples/databinding/README.md

   initialize a stack-allocated context with or without flags.
 End the use of this context with `soap_done(struct soap*)`, but only after `soap_destroy(struct soap*)` and `soap_end(struct soap*)`.

-There are several context initialization flags and context mode flags to control XML serialization at runtime:

-- `SOAP_C_UTFSTRING`: enables all `std::string` and `char*` strings to
-  contain UTF-8 content.
-This option is recommended.

-- `SOAP_XML_STRICT`: strictly validates XML while deserializing.
-Should not be used together with SOAP 1.1/1.2 encoding style of messaging.
-Use soapcpp2 option `-s` to hard code `SOAP_XML_STRICT` in the generated serializers.
-Not recommended with SOAP 1.1/1.2 encoding style messaging.

-- `SOAP_XML_INDENT`: produces indented XML.

-- `SOAP_XML_CANONICAL`: c14n canonocalization, removes unused `xmlns` bindings
-  and adds them to appropriate places by applying c14n normalization rules.
-  Should not be used together with SOAP 1.1/1.2 encoding style messaging.

-- `SOAP_XML_TREE`: write tree XML without id-ref, while pruning data structure cycles to prevent nontermination of the serializer for cyclic structures.

-- `SOAP_XML_GRAPH`: write graph (digraph and cyclic graphs with shared pointers to objects) using id-ref attributes.
-That is, XML with SOAP multi-ref encoded id-ref elements.
-This is a structure-preserving serialization format, because co-referenced data and also cyclic relations are accurately represented.

-- `SOAP_XML_DEFAULTNS`: uses xmlns default namespace declarations, assuming that the schema attribute form is "qualified" by default (be warned if it is not, since attributes in the null namespace will get bound to namespaces!).

-- `SOAP_XML_NOTYPE`: removes all `xsi:type` attribuation.
-This option is usually not needed unless the receiver rejects all `xsi:type` attributes.
-This option may affect the quality of the deserializer, which relies on `xsi:type` attributes to distinguish base class instances from derived class instances transported in the XML payloads.

 Additional notes with respect to the wsdl2h and soapcpp2 tools: